qd-qd/template-foundry/README.md

 - [static-analysis.yml](./.github/workflows/static-analysis.yml): runs the static analysis tool on every push and pull request made to the `main` branch.
 This action uses [slither](https://github.com/crytic/slither) and is only triggered when specific files are modified.
-- [tests.yml](./.github/workflows/tests.yml): runs the tests onsevery push and pull request made to the `main` branch.
+- [tests.yml](./.github/workflows/tests.yml): runs the tests on every push and pull request made to the `main` branch.
 This action also compare the gas cost between the `main` branch and the pull request branch and post the difference as a comment on the pull request.
+Finally this action check the code coverage and post the result as a comment on the pull request.
+A threshold can be configured by unchecking the concerned line in the workflow file.
+This workflow uses [lcov](https://github.com/linux-test-project/lcov) for the coverage.
 - [release-package.yml](./.github/workflows/release-package.yml): creates a new release every time you push a new tag to the repository.
 This action is only triggered on tags starting with `v`.
 Once the release is created, the action is also in charge of deploying the documentation to the `gh-pages` branch. **THIS ACTION NEEDS AN ACTION FROM YOUR SIDE